cdrstephanie/cdrstephanie/README.md

 - 👋 Hi, I’m Stephanie Cui.
 - 🌱 I’m a second year physics and philosophy student at the University of Toronto.
-- 💞️ I’m currently working on a machine learning project for the SuperCDMS experiment.
 - 📫 You can reach me at stephaniedr.cui@mail.utoronto.ca.

 <!---